Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Uma noite, ha annos, eu começára a lêr, n'um d'esses in-folios vetustos, um capitulo intitulado Brecha das Almas; e ia cahindo n'uma somnolencia grata, quando este periodo singular se me destacou do tom neutro e apagado da pagina, com o relevo d'uma medalha d'ouro nova brilhando sobre um tapete escuro: copío textualmente:

-One night, years ago, I began to read, in one of these ancient folios, a chapter titled "Breach of Souls"; and I fell into a grateful sleepiness when this singular phrase stood out from the neutral and faded tone of the page, with the relief of a new gold medal shining on a dark carpet: I copy the text literally:
+One night, years ago, I had begun to read, in one of those old folios, a chapter entitled Breach of Souls; and I was falling into a pleasant drowsiness, when this singular period stood out from the neutral and faded tone of the page, with the relief of a new golden medal shining on a dark carpet: I copy it verbatim:

 «No fundo da China existe um Mandarim mais rico que todos os reis de que a Fabula ou a Historia contam.